ZevMM/ZevMM/README.md

 ### Hi there 👋

-I'm Zev, a sophomore at Columbia University in the School of Engineering.
+I'm Zev, a CS student at Columbia University in the School of Engineering.

 Check out my latest project, Witz, a web app for investment portfolio analysis.